Bedrock-OSS/bedrock-wiki/docs/items/item-components.md

 ## Entity Placer

 Allows the item to place specified entities into the world.
-In format versions prior to 1.20.0, this component requires the 'Holiday Creator Features' experimental toggle.
+Released from experiment in format version 1.20.0.

 Type: Object